IBM-Cloud/DevOps-Services-Docs/docs/integrations/slack_auto/index.md

 2. Click **SLACK**.
 ![Slack integration page][4]

 3. Enter the authentication token for your Slack account.
+For instructions about how to locate this token, see [Authentication](https://api.slack.com/docs/oauth).

 4. Enter the name of the Slack channel to send notifications to about build results from your delivery pipeline.
+You can use an existing, archived, or new channel.

 5. Click **SAVE**.